petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.495,0.958]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - GravityAccelerationZComponentTimeSeriesMean
-  -GravityAcceleration - the gravitational component of the acceleration -ZComponent - in the _z_ direction
+  - GravityAcceleration - the gravitational component of the acceleration
+  - ZComponent - in the _z_ direction
-  -TimeSeries - this variable was analysed in the time domain -Mean - the mean was taken.
+  - TimeSeries - this variable was analysed in the time domain
+  - Mean - the mean was taken.

 ### BodyAccelerationJerkXComponentTimeSeriesMean